 Not all guest articles include a self-serving link in the body of the post.
 It’s actually considered a best practice to include your link in the author bio at the end of your guest post instead.
 As logical and sensible as that is, I think this is one of the areas where the guest blogging movement lost its way.

 Essentially, this completely excuses irrelevant links.
 It enables guest bloggers to write about any topic with free rein to include a link in their author bio, regardless of the relationship (or lack thereof) between the link and the content of the post.
-Sure, you can link to your furniture company in this guest article on winter driving safety tips … as long as the link is in your author bio!
+Sure, you can link to any furniture company in this guest article such as the Ivy and Wilde… as long as the link is in your author bio!

 Beyond relevance though, let’s take this a step further.
 If Google can determine when text and links are located in the sidebar of a page, or the header or footer of a page, how easy must it be for them to determine when content is located in a special author box at the end of every blog post on a particular website?
 It would seem like devaluing links in an author box would be one very easy way for Google to reduce the effectiveness of guest posts for SEO.
 They probably did that long before Matt’s blog post.